Steamed Maryland Blue Crabs

 First, fill the bottom of the crab pot with 2 parts water, 1 can of Natty Bo and about 1 part white vinegar.
 It's not really an exact science here.
 We place a brick on the bottom of our large pot to ensure the crab basket isn't swimming in the brew.
 I prefer bringing the liquid up to a raging boil before inserting the crab basket.
 This prevents the crabs from over cooking.

 While you bring the liquid to a boil, line the bottom of the basket with red potatoes, then layer crabs, corn on the cob, salt (optional) and a heaping helping of Old Bay Seasoning (mandatory).
+J.O.
+Crab Seasoning is a delicious alternative to the Old Bay.
+I find it to be less salty.
+(My uncle is going to read me the riot act with that statement)

 When you have achieved maximum steam, place the basket in the pot, set the timer for 22-27 minutes and let the magic happen.
 This go around, 22 minutes was the perfect amount of time!